History of the United States Space Force: Deployment of space-based missile warning systems

 Unlike Vela Hotel, MIDAS experienced a number of problems due to its complexities.
 In Fall 1960, General Laurence S. Kuter, commander-in-chief of North American Air Defense Command and Lieutenant General Joseph H. Atkinson, commander of Air Defense Command, urged chief of staff of the Air Force General Thomas D. White to accelerate and expand the troubled MIDAS program.
-This led to tension between the Air Force Ballistic Missile Division, under Air Research and Development Command, which sought to continue its research and development, while Air Defense Command wanted to operationally employ it as early as possible.
-The final MIDAS development plan put forward by AFBMD on 31 March 1961, scheduled twenty-seven development launches and initial operating capability in January 1964.
+This led to tension between the AFBMD, which sought to continue its research and development, while Air Defense Command wanted to operationally employ it as early as possible.
+The final MIDAS development plan put forward by AFBMD in March 1961 anticipated 27 development launches and initial operating capability in January 1964.
 On 16 January, the Joint Chiefs of Staff approved NORAD as the operational command with Air Defense Command as service command.
 Air Defense Command called for eight satellites in two orbital rings, ensuring constant coverage of the Soviet Union, with sensor data transmitted to the Ballistic Missile Early Warning System (BMEWS) radar sites, then relayed to the NORAD command post in the Cheyenne Mountain Complex.
 In summer 1961, director of defense research and development Harold Brown conducted a review of the MIDAS program, expressing concern that it could detect light ballistic missiles and submarine launched ballistic missiles.
 After several test flights, the MIDAS program was reduced to a research and development program, however progress was made in 1963 when MIDAS satellites successfully detected nine launches of LGM-30A Minuteman and UGM-27 Polaris solid-fuel missiles and SM-65 Atlas and HGM-25A Titan I liquid-fuel missiles.
 Due to defense budget cuts and technological obsolescence, the MIDAS program was ended in 1966 without becoming an operational system.